Donkere-vader/pygui/README.md

 If you really like what I made (which i obviously hope) and you really want a certain function.
 Either request it or make it yourself and make a pull request.

 ## Installation
+Install my xmlparser from [the repo](https://www.github.com/donkere-vader/xmlparser#installation)

-Move the XMLParser file into the folder with your python modules
+Then move the pygui folder into ur modules folder
+(on linux this would result in: ``/usr/lib/python3.8/pygui``)

 ## Requirements
 this script requires the XMLParser I also wrote.